jainshubham/click-classification/readme.md

 C. insert_time is a continous feature.
 We are converting insert_time into 6 categories of 4 hour each.
 There could be certain times of the day when people would be more likely to click.

 D. session_id corresponds to user behaviour.
 Some users are more likely to click on ads than other.
 We categorize users based on number of past clicks and impressions.
 If a new user belongs to high clickers he is more likely to click again.
-This looks like a good replacement of click through rate, taking means seems unnecessary calculation.
+This looks like a good replacement of click through rate.

+E. We could calculate click through rate for specific adds.
+This may help reduce the false positives.
+I could not implement this for the lack of time.

 E. Similar to session_id a profile based on past clicks and impression of story_ids are converted into categorical features.